ogobrecht/ogobrecht.com/content/posts/2020/new-version-of-oracle-table-api-generator-available.md

 - API Schema: Holds your business logic and provides business APIs to the app parsing schema
 - UI Schema: Has no own objects, only connect rights and is used as the parsing schema to run the application

 This setup follows the principle of the least privilege.
 When you need to bulk process your data in the business logic (API schema), then you have a problem without bulk processing facilities in your table APIs.
 You need to implement business logic in the data schema or you grant update and/or delete rights to the API schema.
-The first is against the separation of concerns and the second solution lowers your data security.
+The first solution is against the separation of concerns and the second one lowers your data security and maybe prevents you from not having triggers (more about this later in the audit columns section).

 That is why we have now also bulk processing in the core of our generated table APIs.
 Here is how you can use it in your business logic: